Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Enable the Azure Event Grid resource provider and subscribe to registry events.
 - [ ] Create a service hook in Project1.

 ### Your company has four projects.
-The version control requirements for each project are shown in the following table.You plan to use Azure Repos for all the projects.
+The version control requirements for each project are shown in the following table.
+You plan to use Azure Repos for all the projects.
 Which version control system should you use for each project?
-To answer, drag the appropriate version control systems to the correct projects.
-Each version control system may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 ![Question 81](images/question81.jpg)